kubedb/cli/docs/guides/mongodb/clustering/sharding_concept.md

 Each database in a sharded cluster has a primary shard that holds all the un-sharded collections for that database.
 Each database has its own primary shard.
 The primary shard has no relation to the primary in a replica set.

-The mongos selects the primary shard when creating a new database by picking the shard in the cluster that has the least amount of data. mongos uses the totalSize field returned by the listDatabase command as a part of the selection criteria.
+The mongos selects the primary shard when creating a new database by picking the shard in the cluster that has the least amount of data. `mongos` uses the totalSize field returned by the listDatabase command as a part of the selection criteria.

-Diagram of a primary shard.
 A primary shard contains non-sharded collections as well as chunks of documents from sharded collections.
 Shard A is the primary shard.

 #### Shard Status